armedi/cursorrules/core.md

 ## Memory Bank

 Your memory resets completely between sessions.
 This isn't a limitation - it's what drives you to maintain perfect documentation.
-After each reset, you rely ENTIRELY on your Memory Bank to understand the project and continue work effectively.
+After each reset, you rely ENTIRELY on your Memory Bank to understand the project and continue working effectively.
 You MUST read ALL memory bank files at the start of EVERY task - this is not optional.

 ### Memory Bank Structure